silentorb/marloth-story/books/fairytale/part5.md

 Once again, James was not sure what to say.

-Adelle rose to her feet with determination.
+Adelle composed herself.
 "I am going to try very hard to forget about all of this blackness, if even for just a little while.
 Look, there are the dolls further down the beach.
 Maybe they will cheer me up."